guillaume-acard/a-brief-history-of-javascript/a-brief-histry-of-javascript.md

 - I believe we dont learn enough history in computering
 - We usually learn about it math or physics but little in computering
 - Explains why things are in a certain way and how to better apreciate what you have
+- JS has long been a misunderstood language with a bad reputation (its better now)
+- JavaScript shaped and is shaping our development of today, weather you want it or not

+---

+# And who am I?

+Note:
+- Built a startup Called Twoodo in 2012 during the explosion of JS frameworks and continued up until 2016
+- Got possionate about webdev and tried lots of different frameworks and techs during this time
+- kinda became the web advocate internally at Itiviti

 >>>